Ruiz-Healy Art, Booth 318

 Calle’s one woman exhibitions include: Silentes, 2015- 2016, a retrospective at the Museum of Art at the Bank of the Republic, Bogotá, Colombia and Museo Amparo, Puebla, Mexico; Grafos, 2014 and Intertexts, 2012 at Marilia Razuk Gallery, Sao Paulo, Brazil; Foto-Gramatica, 2013, Krinzinger Gallery, Vienna, Austria.

+Calle has been selected for numerous international exhibitions and biennales.
 During 2016, she exhibited in the 20th Sydney Biennale, Australia.
-In 2015, she participated in the IV Trienal Poli/Gráfica, San Juan, Puerto Rico and in 2014 she was included in SITELines: Unsettled Landscapes, New Mexico, USA as well as the 31st Biennale de São Paulo, Brazil.
-Other group shows include Lines, Hauser & Wirth Zurich; XII Istanbul Biennial, 2011 and VII Mercosul Biennial, 2009.
-Calle’s forthcoming exhibition, Home – So Different, So Appealing, will open at the Los Angeles County Museum of Art in 2017 and Museum of Fine Arts, Houston in 2018.
+In 2015, she participated in the IV Trienal Poli/Gráfica, San Juan, Puerto Rico and in 2014 she was included in SITELines: Unsettled Landscapes, New Mexico, USA.
+Other group shows include Lines at Hauser & Wirth in Zurich, Switzerlandin 2014.
+This year Calle had a solo-exhibition at Galerie Krinzinger Gallery in Vienna, Austira and Galeria Marilia Razuk in Sãn Paulo, Brazil.
+Calle’s artwork will also be included in the forthcoming exhibitions, Home – So Different, So Appealing, which will open at the Los Angeles County Museum of Art in 2017 and Museum of Fine Arts, Houston in 2018.